arek-stankiewicz/cszbarIOS11/README.md

 This repo was created from a tagged Outsystems version located here, https://github.com/OutSystems/csZBar.git#v1.3.3-OS11

-**This repository is looking for a maintainer!
-If you believe you are the right person, please [leave a comment](https://github.com/tjwoon/csZBar/issues/60)!**

 # ZBar Barcode Scanner Plugin

 :warning: This plugin is SUPPORTED by OutSystems.
 Customers entitled to Support Services may obtain assistance through Support.